lightbug-io/docs/apps/admin/devices/forwarding.md

 This will replace similar messaging based on [Notifications](/apps/cloud/account/notifications), which is only accessible via API or the Cloud app.

+## Configure forwarding

-You can access sharing on supported devices, via the <IconWithLabel iconName="arrow-forward-outline" label="Forwarding" size="1.5em" /> device action on <LinkWithDestination href="https://admin.lightbug.cloud/#/pages/devices" label="the devices admin page" destination="ADMIN" />.
+You can access forwarding on supported devices, via the <IconWithLabel iconName="arrow-forward-outline" label="Forwarding" size="1.5em" /> device action on <LinkWithDestination href="https://admin.lightbug.cloud/#/pages/devices" label="the devices admin page" destination="ADMIN" />.

 ![](https://upload.r2.lb.chasm.cloud/2025/10/He9gWHUObe.png)